trailbot/client/GETTING-STARTED.md

 ## Installing Trailbot Vault

 Installing your own [Trailbot Vault](https://github.com/trailbot/vault) in another server is optional—you can use the "official" vault instance run by [Stampery](https://stampery.com), which is available at `vault.trailbot.io:8443`.

-Its installation process is covered in [its own README](https://github.com/trailbot/vault/blob/master/README.md#installing-your-own-vault).
+The installation process is covered in [its own README](https://github.com/trailbot/vault/blob/master/README.md#installing-your-own-vault).